 SWOT analysis is a common planning tool for business strategy, but it can also be helpful for brainstorming as a product team.
 By examining strengths, weaknesses, opportunities, and threats, you can take a multi-faceted view of any problem.
 Getting the big picture can help you determine how to proceed.

-Try the SWOT analysis technique with this template available in Aha!
+Try the pre-built SWOT analysis template in Aha!
 Create and adjust it to meet your needs.

 A quick brainstorming technique checklist

 If you want to try a brainstorming technique in your next product team meeting, here is a quick checklist of helpful tips to feel prepared: